POKERMG/nabi/README.md

 ### Requirements for Docker running with Windows/Commandline or IDE :

-Step 1: Stop docker-compose Services
+1) Stop docker-compose Services

 Open Terminal inside Project Folder Where manage.py is located

 docker-compose down

-Step 1: Start docker-compose Services
+2) Start docker-compose Services

 Open Terminal inside Project Folder Where manage.py is located

 docker-compose up -d

-Step 3: Run Django project
+3) Run Django project

 ### When you run this program 1st time you must make migrations
 ### Only for 1st Time